gvwilson/thirdbit/src/fiction/in-heck/index.md

 and even then the wall and the door panel scraped her dress and her fur.
 Little orange lights came to life on the wall, each the size of her thumbnail.
-She waited for her eyes to adjust and then glanced down at the little bot that had followed her through the gap.
+She waited for her eyes to adjust, then glanced down at the little bot that had followed her through the gap.
 "Lead the way."